-MS 200 2-0-2 Basic Cadet Summer Training Course (CST): Cadet Summer Training Basic Camp.
-Prerequisites: Students must have a minimum of 2 years of college credits and currently do not meet the prerequisites to enter the Advanced Leadership and Management Course at their junior year.
+MS 200 2-0-2 CADET INITIAL ENTRY TRAINING (CIET)

+Cadet Initial Entry Training (CIET).
+Pre-requisites: Students must have a minimum of 2 years of college credits and currently do not meet the Pre-requisites to enter the Advanced Leadership and Management Course at their junior year.
 Course is an approximately one month, paid summer internship at Fort Knox, Kentucky.
 Students must sign a contractual letter of intent of attendance to qualify for the internship and they must enroll in the ROTC Advanced Program after completing his/her internship.
-Students are taught the fundamental leadership, and military skills and techniques that are taught in the MS 1XX and MS 2XX level courses and qualifies students to enroll in the MS 300 level courses.
+Students are taught the fundamental leadership, and military skills and techniques that are taught in the MS 100 and MS 200 level courses and qualifies students to enroll in the MS 300 level course.